 Dad and Mom had already had five of the seven children they would eventually bring into the world at that time and money was still scarce enough.
 But Dad took the diamonds in payment, went to a jewelry store around the corner from his office, and had the stones put into the platinum setting, so he could give the ring to my mother.

 As she put the ring into my hand, she urged me to do something new with it.
 No one wears old settings like this anymore, Susie.
 So I went to the jewelry store on Main Street in the town where I had grown up and had two stones reset as stud earrings and the third diamond set in a simple gold ring.
-I had just broken up with a boyfriend of many years who had decided he did not want a wife, never mind afford one.
+I had just broken up with a boyfriend of many years who had decided he did not want a wife.
 The break up was hard, and I was trying to start a new life for myself.
 I have often thought that my mother was showing me that if you wanted a diamond ring, you did not have to wait around for a man to give you one.

 The ring was stolen twenty years later, but that is another story.
 The stud earrings have prevailed.
 They are invaluable to me for all they stand for.
 My father’s work, his admiration for my mother, my mother’s innate understanding of me, and the way those two remarkable people raised me, the youngest of their seven children.
 I have also given thought of that young immigrant couple, with no relatives around them, intent on creating their own family in their new world.
 This thought leads me to my own career of 30 years teaching English as a second language to the steady stream of immigrants who come to this country looking for a second chance, a clean slate, a new life.